New Jersey Route 31: Route description

-The route crosses back into Raritan Township, where it briefly becomes a four-lane divided highway before reentering Flemington.
-Not long afterward, it heads into Raritan Township again, where it crosses CR 523 (Walter E. Foran Boulevard) and passes by the former site of Flemington Speedway, now a commercial development called Raritan Town Square.
-Route 31 passes through suburban development before turning into a four-lane, divided highway with some intersections controlled by jughandles and crossing over Norfolk Southern's Lehigh Line and the South Branch Raritan River into Readington Township.
+The route crosses back into Raritan Township, where it passes under the Black River and Western Railroad and briefly becomes a four-lane divided highway before reentering Flemington.
+Not long afterward, it heads into Raritan Township again, where it crosses the intersection with Walter E. Foran Boulevard (CR 523) and passes by the former site of Flemington Speedway, now a commercial development called Raritan Town Square.
+Route 31 passes through suburban development before turning into a four-lane, divided highway with some intersections controlled by jughandles and crossing over Norfolk Southern Railway's Lehigh Line and the South Branch of the Raritan River into Readington.
 It continues north through a mix of farms and wooded areas with some residential areas, crossing into Clinton Township.

-Route 31 comes to an interchange with I-78 and US 22, with a park and ride lot located to the northwest of the interchange.
+Route 31 comes to an interchange with I-78/US 22, with a park and ride lot located to the northwest of the interchange.
 Past here, the route turns to the northwest into a more developed setting and has an interchange with Route 173.
-The road runs through Clinton Town, where it crosses the South Branch Raritan River again.
-Back in Clinton Township, Route 31 intersects CR 513 (Halstead Street), forming a concurrency with that route and running along the eastern shore of Spruce Run Reservoir.
-CR 513 splits from Route 31 by heading north on West Main Street and Route 31 continues north, narrowing to a two-lane undivided road.
+The road runs through Clinton, where it crosses the South Branch Raritan River again.
+Back in Clinton Township, Route 31 intersects with Halsted Street (CR 513), forming a concurrency with that route and running along the eastern shore of Spruce Run Reservoir.
+CR 513 splits from Route 31 by heading north on West Main Street, and Route 31 continues north, narrowing to a two-lane undivided road.
 The route crosses into Lebanon Township, where it heads northwest across the wooded Musconetcong Mountains.
-Route 31 passes through Glen Gardner, which it enters upon crossing Sprunce Run, before heading into Hampton, where it heads west through that community as a three-lane road with two southbound lanes and one northbound lane.
+Route 31 passes through Glen Gardner, which it enters upon crossing Sprunce Run, before heading into Hampton, where it heads west through that community as a three-lane road with two southbound lanes and one northbound lane and passes over an abandoned railroad line.

 Route 31 crosses the Musconetcong River into Washington Township, Warren County, where it heads north into the agricultural Musconetcong Valley.
-It heads into Washington Borough, where the road becomes four lanes, passing under the Washington Secondary line that is owned by Norfolk Southern and operated by the Dover and Delaware River Railroad and crossing Route 57 (Washington Avenue).
-Past the Route 57 intersection, Route 31 narrows to three lanes, and becomes a two-lane road again as it crosses back into Washington Township at the Essex Road intersection.
-It heads into farmland before turning northwest and heading across Oxford Mountain, entering Mansfield Township.
-While crossing Oxford Mountain, Route 31 skirts along the border between Mansfield Township and Washington Township.
+It heads into Washington Borough, where the road becomes four lanes, passing under the Washington Secondary railroad line that is owned by Norfolk Southern and operated by the Dover and Delaware River Railroad and crossing the intersection with Washington Avenue (Route 57).
+Past the intersection with Washington Avenue (Route 57), Route 31 narrows to three lanes, passing under the Dover and Delaware River Railroad line, and becomes a two-lane road again as it crosses back into Washington Township at the intersection with Essex Road.
+It heads into farmland before turning northwest and heading across the Oxford Mountain, entering Mansfield Township.
+While crossing the Oxford Mountain, Route 31 skirts along the border between Mansfield Township and Washington Township.
 The route enters Oxford Township, where it heads through the community of Oxford as a four-lane road.
-Route 31 continues north through a mix of woods and agricultural areas past Oxford, crossing into White Township at the East Quarry Road intersection and coming to its terminus at US 46.
+Route 31 continues north through a mix of woods and agricultural areas past Oxford, crossing into White Township at the intersection with East Quarry Road and coming to its northern terminus at the intersection with US 46.